html-validate/html-validate/docs/pattern.md

 - `lorem_ipsum_dolor_sit_amet`

 Matches strings with words separated by underscore.
-Must start with a letter.
+Must start with a letter and cannot end with an underscore.
+Multiple consecutive underscores are not allowed.